 ||Have changes in teen birth rates differed by race?

 Note: Race rates for American Indian/Alaskan Native and Asian include persons of Hispanic origin from 1990-2015.
-Prior to 2016, Native Hawaiian and other Pacific Islanders were include in the Asian category.
+Prior to 2016, Native Hawaiian and Other Pacific Islanders were included in the Asian category.
 Persons of Hispanic origin can be of any race.

 [ Text only ]

 - Between 1990 and 2018, birth rates among 15 to 17 year-old black teens declined 86%, compared with declines of 72% for American Indian teens, 81% for Hispanic teens, and 82% for white teens.

 - Birth rates in 2018 were higher for teens of Hispanic ethnicity (12.4 per 1,000) and American Indian/Alaskan Native teenagers (13.5) than for black (11.9), Native Hawaiian/Other Pacific Islanders (8.2), white (4.1), and Asian (1.0) teenagers.

 Internet citation: OJJDP Statistical Briefing Book.
 Online.
 Available: https://www.ojjdp.gov/ojstatbb/population/qa01302.asp?qaDate=2018.